History of Brunei: Prehistory

 The earliest record of Bruneian people can be traced back to the presence of Austro-Melanesians around 40,000 B.C.E. in the Niah Cave, Sarawak.
 The remains found there were linked to those found in the Last Glacial Period.
 During the ice age, Borneo and Palawan were geographically linked.

 After the sea level rose about 10,000 years ago, Southeast Asian territories were divided into two regions.
 (Note: peninsular S.E.
 Asia and maritime or Nusantarian S.E.
 Asia) The population there began to move around for various reasons.
 Hoabinhians, or Proto-Melanesians, then moved to Borneo and lived in Niah Cave until around 8,000 B.C.E.

 The migration from Yangtze started to move toward Taiwan.
 Then, after Taiwan, the migration wave reached the Philippines via Palawan.
 After the migration wave reached Palawan, at least three groups began to form distinct communities.
 One group migrated toward Borneo, another group headed to Sulawesi, and the last moved to Java.
-The event lasted about a thousand years, between 4,000 and 3,000 B.C.E.
+The event lasted about a thousand years, between 4000 and 3000 BCE.
 The migration at this time signified the end of the bacsonian age.
-Neolithic usage of pottery and cultivation of rice reached the Austronesians via the Philippines around 2,500 B.C.E.
-It reached Palawan, then went to Borneo around 2,300 B.C.E. and spread across Insulindia.
+Neolithic usage of pottery and cultivation of rice reached the Austronesians via the Philippines around 2500 B.C.E.
+It reached Palawan, then went to Borneo around 2300 BCE and spread across Insulindia.

 The Austronesians began to develop a faith or cosmology around megalithism and then started to build social structure and practice agriculture as people settled down and tried to cultivate the land.
 This Bronze Age cultural complex peaked around 600 B.C.E., centred in Dong Son village, thus called Dongsonian.
 The introduction of iron and bronze between 500 and 200 B.C.E. marked the end of Neolithic cults and the start of Indian contact in southeast Asia.
 The Indian trade brought beads of glass or stone to Borneo.